Pinnacle-Technology-Inc/Morelia/docs/source/low_level.rst

   pod = Pod8206HR('/dev/ttyUSB0', 10)

   # As our first example, let's set the lowpass filter on channel 2
   # to 24 Hz.
-After consulting the 8206HR class documentation, we
+After consulting the command reference, we
   # can see that the SET LOWPASS command is number 103 and
   # takes two arguments: the channel number we want to set the filter
   # for and the value we would like to set it to.